mo092/21_Days_Mohini/README.md

 Day 11: Decision tree example project
 Day 12: Practice Project
-Day 13: Decision trees, how to use decision trees to make decisions, descriptions of decision trees and their parts
+Day 13: Decision trees, how to use decision trees to make decisions, descriptions of decision trees and their parts Day 14: Decision trees, how to build a decision tree, calculating gini impurity